Goodhao/automaton/README.md

  - converting ![](http://latex.codecogs.com/gif.latex?\\varepsilon)-NFA to NFA or NFA to DFA

  - drawing the corresponding pictures.
+(By Graphviz)

 # Exhibition